KeithG33/ChessBot-Battleground/README.md

 There is a simple and complete example in [examples](examples/) to get you started.
 Check out the `SimpleChessNet` for an example of the model interface; use `example_training.ipynb` to train the model; use `example_inference.ipynb` to either run inference with the base model, or with an MCTS wrapper for a test-time-powerup.

-For actual models check out the [models](models/) directory.
+For actual successful models check out the [models](models/) directory.

-Additionally, an `example_sf_datagen.ipynb` exists to show how one might add data to the dataset.
-Unfortunately stockfish is slow so this is a hopeful crumb that I leave for the crowd.
+Additionally, an `example_sf_datagen.ipynb` exists to show how one might add Stockfish data to the dataset.
+Unfortunately stockfish is slow so this is a hopeful crumb that I leave for crowd efforts.

 ## 📈 Future Plans

-- Clean and deduplicate the dataset
-- Expand the dataset, add Stockfish generated data, get to an epic milestone of **1 billion positions**.
+- Get to an epic milestone of **1 billion positions**
+- Clean, de-duplicate, and expand the dataset with Stockfish data
 - Release **MCTS training pipelines**.
-- Add enhanced tools for training and visualization and evaluation.
-- Add a leaderboard
+- Train more models, add a leaderboard

 ## 🛠️ Contributing